 Cover the keypad when entering your PIN.
 In order to access your bank accounts, thieves need to have your card number and your PIN.
 By covering the keypad, you prevent cameras and onlookers from seeing your PIN.

 Check your bank and credit card statements often.
 If someone does get your information, you have 60 days to report any fraudulent charges to your credit card company in order not to be charged.
-For a debit card, you only have about 2 days to report any suspicious activity.
+For a debit card, you only have about two days to report any suspicious activity.

 Be choosy about where you use your cards.
 Don’t use general ATMs at bars or restaurants.
 These are not usually monitored and therefore, can be easily tampered with by anyone.